-The use or application of forecasts (2) is defined in the context of where in the organization specific forecasts are used and where these have impact and influence on internal performance metrics or economic impact.
-For example, a wind power forecast that a trader uses for trading the generation of the wind farm on a market has two components: revenue and cost.
-The revenue is defined by the market price for each time interval, whereas the cost is defined by the error of the forecast, the individual decision that may have been added to the forecast and the system balance.
-When evaluating a forecast in it's application context, it is important to reduce the evaluation to the part that the forecaster has influence on.
-In this case, a forecast should not be evaluated against parameters that a forecaster has no influence on, e.g. system balance.
+The use or application of forecasts (2) is defined in the context of where forecasts are used in the organization and where these have impact and influence on internal performance metrics or economic measures.
+For example, a wind power forecast that a trader uses for trading the generation of a wind farm on a power market has two components: revenue and imbalance costs.

+The revenue is defined by the market price for each time interval, whereas the cost is defined by the error of the forecast, the individual decision that may have been added to the forecast and the system balance price.
+When evaluating a forecast in its application context, it is important to choose an evaluation that incentivizes the vendor to tune the forecast to the application.
+A forecast that is optimized to avoid large errors may create lower revenue.
+However, if income is evaluated rather than revenue, such a forecast may be superior due to lower imbalance costs.
+On the other hand, if the end-user makes changes to the forecast along the process chain, the forecast evaluation must stop, where it is outside the forecast vendor's influence.

 The available input at forecast generation time (3) is most important when evaluating short-term forecasts that use real-time measurements.
-For example, if the forecast is evaluated against a persistence forecast, but with corrected measurements rather than what was available at the time of forecast generation, the evaluation is to the disadvantage of the forecaster.
-The same applies, if aspects that affect the forecast such as curtailments, turbine availability, are taken into consideration in the evaluation.
+For example, if the forecast is evaluated against a persistence forecast with corrected measurements rather than with the measurements that were available at the time of forecast generation, the evaluation is to the disadvantage of the forecaster.
+The same applies, if aspects that affect the forecast such as curtailments, dispatch instructions, turbine availability, are not taken out of the evaluation or are corrected.